 Through her music, she hopes to create an impact on society, make a positive change, and inspire talented Saudi female artists to step up: “I want Saudi women to follow their dreams and passions…I want to inspire them.”

-Inspired by Lady Lou to break that cultural barrier and express herself through her art and music, Nourah Al Ammari, who goes by Nourah, said of Lady Lou: “She opened the door for the rest of us to get the courage to share our sound.”
+Inspired by Lady Lou to break that cultural barrier and express herself through her art and music, Nourah Al Ammary who goes by Nourah, said of Lady Lou: “She opened the door for the rest of us to get the courage to share our sound.”
 Nourah, a brand and creative strategist as well as a singer-songwriter with a deep passion for music, never thought to leave her career for her music.
 But she admits that music won in the end.
-Nourah grew up in an artistic family—her brother is a popular DJ in Riyadh and many of her family members sing, however, she was not confident enough to follow that path.
-With the help of her sister who became her singing coach, she was able to follow her dream.
+Nourah grew up in an artistic family—her brother is a popular DJ in the region and many of her family members sing, however, she was not confident enough to follow that path.
+With the help of her sister and other vocal and singing coaches, she was able to follow her dream.

 She initially faced some objections from some family members, but eventually, their views changed after seeing her talent and hearing the passion in her songs.
 It was her moment of truth when she sang for the first time in front of a Saudi crowd in an open mic event in 2018, in which to her surprise everyone was cheering for her and asking her for more.

-She covers different genres such as jazz, pop, and soft rock, but it’s the 1980s artists that inspired her the most, such as Madonna and Michael Jackson She also writes original songs and collaborates with local musicians, mostly with her American music partner in their band the Due, and she is half the duo.
+She covers different genres such as jazz, pop, and soft rock, but it’s the oldies, the 80s & 90s artists that inspired her the most, such as Madonna, Michael Jackson, Dave Matthews, Tori Amos and Sarah Mchlachlen.
+She also writes original songs and collaborates with local musicians, mostly with her American music partner Sean Eliot in their band the Duo, and she is half the duo.

-The moment she will value forever is when she sang at the MDL Beast music festival in Riyadh in 2019 in front of a massive crowd, that included her parents, friends and her inspiration Lady Lou cheering her on.
+The moment she will value forever is when she sang at the MDL Beast music festival in Riyadh in 2019 in front of a massive crowd, that included her Brothers and sisters, friends and her inspiring Local musicians cheering her on.

 Popular online, we have young artists like Zena Emad whose voice brought great joy to the public when she was featured in Ithra's Eid video in 2020.